knightazura/ghost-sdk/Admin-pages.md

 * Most Popular Posts

 The Ghost Settings widget is bigger than it should be - the background image can be seen in the negative space separating the widgets directly below it.
 Hovering on this widget brings up an ugly orientation selection box which doesn't seem to be the correct dimensions (there is a top border and it feels as though it should have a bottom one as well or none at all?).

 Green tick in bottom right corner of widgets do nothing, it should save the current configuration and then close the settings box.

-Refreshing page reverts back to initial configuration. i.e. the config is not being saved It would be nice if there was a button/widget that allowed you restore the config to default or another saved config
+Refreshing page reverts back to initial configuration. i.e. the config is not being saved It would be nice if there was a button/widget that allowed you restore the config to default or another saved config.

 # Content

-Clicking on 'All Posts' drops down a menu with the options:
+### All Posts drop-down menu:

 * All Posts - does nothing.